red-lab-code/NetCDFConverter/README.md

 NetCDFConverter
 ===============

-a simple library to read and parse NetCDF files into a more usable format
+a simple C# library to read and parse NetCDF files into a more managable non-binary form.

+Includes an example class for reading out some basic GeoSpatial data.